dib-lab/mkdocs-material-dib/README.md

 See [Original Readme](/ORIGINAL_README.md)

 ## What is MkDocs?
 What is Material?

-mkdocs is a very simple documentation generator;
-it is like Sphinx, but for Markdown.
+[mkdocs](http://www.mkdocs.org/) is a very straightforward documentation generator; it is like Sphinx, but for Markdown.

 To use mkdocs, you need an `mkdocs.yml` config file and a `docs/` directory full of Markdown files.